Wampanoag: Culture

-The Wampanoag people were semi-sedentary, with seasonal movements between sites in southern New England.
+The Wampanoag people were semi-sedentary (that is, partially nomadic), with seasonal movements between sites in southern New England.
 The men often traveled far north and south along the Eastern seaboard for seasonal fishing expeditions, and sometimes stayed in those distant locations for weeks and months at a time.
 The women cultivated varieties of the "three sisters" (maize, climbing beans, and squash) as the staples of their diet, supplemented by fish and game caught by the men.
 Each community had authority over a well-defined territory from which the people derived their livelihood through a seasonal round of fishing, planting, harvesting, and hunting.
 Southern New England was populated by various tribes, so hunting grounds had strictly defined boundaries.

-The Wampanoag had a matrilineal system, like many indigenous peoples of the Northeastern Woodlands, in which women controlled property, and hereditary status was passed through the maternal line.
+The Wampanoag had a matrilineal system, like other Indigenous peoples of the Northeastern Woodlands, in which women owned property, and hereditary status was passed through the maternal line.
 They were also matrifocal; when a young couple married, they lived with the woman's family.
 Women elders could approve selection of chiefs or sachems.
 Men acted in most of the political roles for relations with other bands and tribes, as well as warfare.
 Women passed plots of land to their female descendants, regardless of their marital status.